HackWithSumit/KaliNethunter-Rootless/README.md

 Installing Kali NetHunter Rootless with Proof of Concept (PoC) involves several steps, including downloading the required files, installing necessary dependencies, and configuring the device.
 Here is a general guide to the process:

-1. Download the Kali NetHunter Rootless PoC app from a reliable source, such as the official website.
+1. Download the Kali NetHunter Rootless app from a reliable source, such as the official website.

 2. Install Termux from the Google Play Store, if you haven't already.